-(CBS News)- The is straining resources at hospitals nationwide with the Centers for Disease Control and Prevention reporting the flu is widespread in 46 states.
-Some hospitals are setting up emergency tents to handle the high volume of patients while others are dealing with a cut power to manufacturing plants in Puerto Rico.
+(CBS News)- The flu season is straining resources at hospitals nationwide with the Centers for Disease Control and Prevention reporting the flu is widespread in 46 states.
+Some hospitals are setting up emergency tents to handle the high volume of patients while others are dealing with a shortage of IV bags after Hurricane Maria cut power to manufacturing plants in Puerto Rico.

 IV bags hold the medicines and fluids administered by IV and now nurses and doctors are being forced to find other ways to care for their patients, reports CBS News’ Michelle Miller.

 In the intensive care unit at Massachusetts General Hospital, nurse Hannah Owens-Pike uses Gatorade to combat dehydration.
 It now takes her four times as long to administer treatment that would normally be delivered intravenously.
 Hospital staffers are forced to conserve supplies.

 “As the nurse, we look at our patients and see if there is any possible way to give a fluid, electrolyte a medication in any way other than an IV fluid,” Owens-Pike said.

 The shortage is widespread.
 Three thousand miles away near San Diego, Ben Boyer’s wife Xenia Trejo is undergoing chemotherapy for a brain tumor.

 “These nurses work so hard,” Boyer said.
 “It worries me that they don’t have everything they could possible need at their disposal.”

 Boyer says they became aware of the shortage after Christmas during one of Xenia’s treatments.

 “Suddenly, this nurse who looks after several patients has to stand there for half an hour slowly pumping in these pre-meds,” he said.
 “You sort of think this is brutal, this guy should probably be helping other patients.”